 - 2. Maintain current resource directories of all commercial and industrial transportation assets, locations, and driver statuses. - 3.
 Establish and maintain liaison with the state and federal transportation officials. - 4.
 Estimate logistical requirements (e.g., personnel, supplies and equipment, facilities, and communications) during the planning process and through exercises.
 Develop appropriate transportation packages to support likely scenarios. - 5.
 Identify and train CCSD and other supporting agency personnel, as required, to staff the Emergency Support Function in the EOC for determining requirements and for developing plans for an immediate county response. - 6.
 Participate in County and State exercises. - 7.
 Ensure all ESF-1 personnel integrate NIMS principles in all planning.
 As a minimum, primary action officers for all ESF-1 agencies will complete FEMA's NIMS Awareness Course, or an equivalent course. - B. Mitigation - 1.
-Support and plan for mitigation measures. - 2.
-Support requests and directives resulting from the County Administrator, Governor and/or FEMA concerning mitigation and/or re-development activities. - 3.
-Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - C. Response - 1.
+Support and plan for mitigation measures specific to ESF-1. - 2.
+Support requests and directives from the County Administrator, Governor and/or FEMA concerning mitigation activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - 4.
+Develop agency specific plans and procedures that reduce the loss of life and property by minimizing the impact of disasters both pre-impact and post-impact. - 5.
+Reference the Lowcountry Natural Hazard Mitigation Plan for additional information. - C. Response - 1.
 Identify transportation needs required to respond to the emergency. - 2.
 Coordinate with ESF-19 (Military Support) for use of state military transportation assets. - 3.
 Identify available transportation resources and coordinate assignments, as necessary. - 4.
 Report the locations of damage to transportation infrastructure, degree of damage, and other available information to ESF-5 (Planning) as information becomes available. - 5.
 Establish communications with the State Emergency Transportation Coordinator to coordinate transportation required beyond the county's capability. - 6.
 Assist local governments in determining the most viable, available transportation networks to, from, and within the disaster area, and regulate the use of such networks as appropriate. - 7.
-Coordinate emergency information for public release through the EOC ESF-15. - 8.
-Colleton County Facilities Management Department will be responsible for assisting, when necessary, with the installation, maintenance and operations of emergency generators at critical facilities such as the County EOC, alternate County EOC and Medical Needs shelters.

-Coordination for refueling of these generators will be through ESF-1 in coordination with ESF-3.

-- 9. Coordinate, when available, for transportation support of mobilization sites, staging areas, and distribution points. - 10.
+Coordinate emergency information for public release through the EOC ESF-15.

+- Colleton County Facilities Management Department will be responsible for assisting, when necessary, with the installation, maintenance and operations of emergency generators at critical facilities such as the County EOC, alternate County EOC and Medical Needs shelters.
+Coordination for refueling of these generators will be through ESF-1 in coordination with ESF-3. - 9.
+Coordinate, when available, for transportation support of mobilization sites, staging areas, and distribution points. - 10.
 Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - D. Recovery - 1.
 Continue to render transportation support when and where required as long as emergency conditions exist. - 2.
 Coordinate the re-supply of fixed and transportable fuel supplies to those supporting emergency response to include portable and fixed generators at the County EOC and Medical Needs Shelters. - 3.
 Evaluate and task the transportation support requests for impacted areas. - 4.
 Ensure that ESF-1 team members or their agencies maintain appropriate records of costs incurred during the event.